renesas-rz/rzv2h_drp-ai_driver/README.md

 <img src=./img/Figure_4-2-5(5).png width=800>

 #### [Remark]
 The range specified by org_address and size, 0xFC00_0000 to 0xFFFFFF_FFFF, cannot be used because it is used by the DRP-AI Driver.
 Therefore, care should be taken not to use this area during DRP-AI translator i8 translation.
-This prohibited range can be changed with 4.2.15 ioctl(DRPAI_SET_EXTRA_AREA).
 When adding setting using DRPAI_ADRCONV_MODE_ADD, set org_address and conv_address so that they do not overlap with previous settings.
 <br>